Service

 What a practical first reporting layer usually includes

-A good first move usually pulls status from the systems where the work already lives and turns it into one operating summary with clearer exceptions and next actions.
+A good first step usually pulls status from the systems where the work already lives and turns it into one operating summary with clearer exceptions and next actions.

 That can mean backlog health, stalled items, unassigned work, aging steps, approval bottlenecks, or weekly summaries that stop the owner from having to ask around.